pomponchik/locklib/README.md

 # locklib

-[Deadlocks](https://en.wikipedia.org/wiki/Deadlock) are the most terribly enemies of all programmers who are making multithreaded programs.
-If you are a one of them - maybe this library is helpful for you.
+[Deadlocks](https://en.wikipedia.org/wiki/Deadlock) are the most terrible enemies of all programmers who make multithreaded programs.
+If you are a one of them - this library is going to help you out.

-### How can i use it?
+### How can I use it?

 Get the locklib from the [pip](https://pypi.org/project/locklib/):